The Real Mo Farah: Synopsis

 Mo Farah was born in Somaliland as Hussein Abdi Kahin.
 His parents never lived in the UK: his dad was killed when Farah was four years old in the Somali Civil War.
 He was illegally trafficked into the UK aged nine under the name of a child called Mo Farah, with a false visa, with the impression that he was going to live with relatives.
 At the airport in the UK, a man was waiting for his wife and son – the real Mo Farah – and the woman Farah was travelling with spoke to him.
 Farah lived with the woman as a domestic servant.
 She ripped up his record of family contact details in front of him.
 The woman had a husband who was rarely present and several children, who Farah cooked and cleaned for.
 He would often cry in the bathroom and learned to repress his emotions.

-Starting in year 7, Farah was permitted to go to school at the predominantly white Feltham Community College.
+In year 7, Farah started to attend the predominantly white Feltham Community College.
 His English was poor.
 Farah's form tutor says that the school received unclear information about his background, despite setting meetings to discuss it.
 They were told that Farah lived with his mother, who did not speak English and was separated from her husband.
 An early school report stated that Farah was struggling in all lessons, causing disruption and fighting.
 However, he met his future wife Tania at Feltham, and would tell her about his past shortly before their marriage.